Danske Bank (Northern Ireland): Acquisition by Danske Bank

 In December 2004 the Denmark-based Danske Bank Group agreed to acquire Northern Bank and National Irish Bank for £967m.
 The sale of the two banks marked National Australia Bank's exit from the Irish banking markets.
 Don Price remained as CEO, but was later replaced by Gerry Mallon in June 2008.
 The acquisition was completed in 2005 and Danske Bank invested approximately £100m in Northern Bank.
 As part of this process, National Irish Bank was separated from the Northern Bank and given its own dedicated management team.
 Both Northern & National Irish Bank also migrated over to Danske Bank's technology platform with a centralised contact centre set up to deal with all incoming calls to the branches of both banks.
 From April 2006 the two banks also adopted new corporate identities which were based on a variation of the Danske Bank logo.

 On 1 June 2012 brand separation between Northern Bank and National Irish Bank was also reversed, with the two banks merged under the Northern Bank management team.
 On 19 November 2012 the bank formally dropped its Northern Bank name and began trading as Danske Bank.
 The first Danish branding was unveiled with new signage at the company's head office in Donegall Square.
 Since the rebrand, cheques and banknotes issued by the bank bear the legend "Danske Bank is a trading name of Northern Bank Limited".
 Northern Bank trading as Danske Bank continues to issue pound sterling banknotes in Northern Ireland, and notes issued since 2013 now bear the Danske Bank brand name.

 In 2008 Northern Bank embarked on a £3m investment programme to upgrade facilities at three of its Northern Ireland branches.

 Organisational structure and leadership

-As of September 2021, Vicky Davies is the CEO of Danske Bank UK.
+As of July 2026, Julie-Ann Haines is the CEO of Danske Bank UK.
 The bank is organised into three business divisions.

 Shaun McAnee is managing director of Corporate & Business Banking.
 Aisling Press is managing director of Personal Banking.
 Richard Caldwell is managing director, Great Britain.

 Stephen Matchett is Deputy CEO & chief financial officer.